PascalCompiles/line-analyzer/README.md

 ## Installation

-Simply clone this repo to your desired folder, this package does not require extenral dependencies to run.
+Simply clone this repo to your desired folder, this package does not require external dependencies to run.

 ## Additional Feature